-The services include advice on compensation policies and practices, including base salaries, and short and long-term incentive programs.
+The services include advice on compensation policies and elements of compensation for directors and compensation policies and practices, including base salaries, short and long-term incentive programs and pension benefits for executives.
 In providing such advice, PCI also assists the Committee in the selection of the comparative groups, provides information on the benchmarking of executive and director compensation with the comparative groups and provides observations and recommendations with respect to the composition and design of the compensation elements.

-For fiscal 2014, PCI was retained to provide assistance with a review of executive compensation and limited services with respect to the compensation of directors.
-The table below sets forth the fees incurred by the Company in connection with services provided by PCI in fiscal 2013 and fiscal 2014.
+For fiscal 2015, PCI was retained to provide assistance with a review of executive and director compensation.
+The table below sets forth the fees incurred by the Company in connection with services provided by PCI in fiscal 2014 and fiscal 2015.
 During such years, PCI was not retained to perform other work for the Company.
 No mandate is given to PCI unless approved by the Corporate Governance and HR Committee.

 Executive Compensation-Related Fees

 Fiscal Year Executive Compensation-Related Fees All Other Fees

+2015 \$13,238 N/A

 2014 \$97,996 N/A

-2013 \$33,011 N/A

-For fiscal 2014, the Committee met with the Executive Vice President, Human Resources, to discuss compensation matters and conducted a review of executive compensation.
-The Committee considered, among other things, market compensation and trend data provided by PCI regarding the compensation levels for executive officers with similar responsibilities in the comparative groups, and also considered recommendations provided by PCI for executive compensation for fiscal 2014, taking into account the performance and experience of the executive officers.
-Following discussions with the Executive Vice President, Human Resources, the Committee approved, in March 2013, the fiscal 2014 compensation packages for the executives, and provided a report to the Board at its next meeting.
+For fiscal 2015, the Committee met with the Chief Human Resources Officer to discuss compensation matters and conducted a review of executive compensation.
+The Committee considered, among other things, market compensation and trend data provided by PCI regarding the compensation levels for executive officers with similar responsibilities in the comparative groups, and also considered recommendations provided by PCI for executive compensation for fiscal 2015, taking into account the performance and experience of the executive officers.
+Following discussions with the Chief Human Resources Officer, the Committee approved, in March 2014, the fiscal 2015 compensation packages for the executives, and provided a report to the Board at its next meeting.

-In connection with executive compensation, the Committee also benefits from the involvement of the Executive Vice President, Finance and Administration, and Secretary, and other executive officers who are involved in the preparation of the financial budgets which are recommended to the Board for approval and form the basis for the financial performance targets on which the bonuses are established.
-The Executive Vice President, Finance and Administration, and Secretary also oversees the financial, accounting, legal and regulatory aspects of the Equity Compensation Plan and the performance share unit plan (the "PSU Plan") including maintaining a record of the options and PSUs granted, vested, exercised, paid-out, and cancelled, as the case may be, and filing insider reports and other reports with the regulatory authorities.
-The Executive Vice President, Human Resources also assists in the administration of the Equity Compensation Plan and the PSU Plan.
-Any proposed modifications to the annual incentive (bonus) plan, the Equity Compensation Plan and the PSU Plan are discussed with the Chief Executive Officer, and then with the Corporate Governance and HR
+In connection with executive compensation, the Committee also benefits from the involvement of the Chief Financial Officer and Secretary, and other executive officers who are involved in the preparation of the financial budgets which are recommended to the Board for approval and form the basis for the financial performance targets on which the bonuses are established.
+The Chief Financial Officer and Secretary also oversees the financial, accounting, legal and regulatory aspects of the Equity Compensation Plan and the performance share unit plan (the "PSU Plan") including maintaining a record of the options and PSUs granted, vested, exercised, paid-out, and cancelled, as the case may be, and filing insider reports and other reports with the regulatory authorities.
+The Chief Human Resources Officer assists in the administration of the Equity Compensation Plan and the PSU Plan.
+Any proposed modifications to the annual incentive (bonus) plan, the Equity Compensation Plan and the PSU Plan are discussed with the Chief Executive Officer, and then with the Corporate Governance and

-Committee.
+HR Committee.
 Amendments to the Equity Compensation Plan are submitted for approval to the Board and, when required, to the shareholders.
 Amendments to the PSU Plan are submitted to the Committee for approval.